Lungren2/PyProcessor/docs/developer/ARCHITECTURE.md

 1. **Additional Encoders**: Support for new encoding options can be added to the Encoder class
 2. **New File Operations**: The File Manager can be extended with new file handling capabilities
-3. **UI Customization**: The GUI components can be modified or extended
+3. **CLI Extensions**: The command-line interface can be extended with new commands
 4. **Configuration Options**: New configuration options can be added to the Config class

 ## Future Considerations